-- All staff working with pupils have read and understood the EHCP and any specialist reports. - A clear range of strategies and approaches to support differentiated day-to-day teaching is agreed by all those involved, based on specialist advice. - Targeted provision that addresses the pupil's needs is planned, with agreed outcomes and review points. - Any additional training for teachers and support staff is arranged. - Teachers monitor progress towards meeting agreed outcomes regularly, adjusting planning where needed. - The SENCo monitors progress once a term with all relevant staff, parents/carers and pupils.
+- All staff working with pupils have read and understood the EHCP and any specialist reports. - A clear range of strategies and approaches to support differentiated day-to-day teaching is agreed by all those involved, based on specialist advice. - Targeted provision that addresses the pupil's needs is planned, with agreed outcomes and review points. - Any additional training for teachers and support staff is arranged. - Teachers monitor progress towards meeting agreed outcomes regularly, adjusting planning where needed. - The SENCo monitors progress throughout the year as part of ILP meetings along with parents, child and teacher.